 Every delivered message receives a subscriber-specific unsubscribe URL on the team's own hostname:

-Publish a signup form with Aamu Forms
+Add an optional signup form with Aamu Forms

-The Signup form tab creates a public, editable Aamu Form for the newsletter.
+The Signup form tab creates a public, editable Aamu Form for the Newsletter.
 The form starts with email and name fields, but it remains a normal Aamu Form: the team can edit its title, description, fields, visual theme, public URL, thank-you page, and custom CSS.

 A reusable template with deliberate placeholders